joeirigoyen/Advanced-Algorithms/StrassenAlgorithm/Solver/README.md

 ## Sources

-I would like to stand out the following implementations from their respective creators, which are the ones I used to give myself an idea on how to implement the algorithm myself:
+I would like to stand out the following implementations from their respective creators, which are the ones I used to get an idea on how to implement the algorithm myself:

  - From **Saahil Mahato**: https://medium.com/swlh/strassens-matrix-multiplication-algorithm-936f42c2b344
  - From **Geeks for Geeks**: https://www.geeksforgeeks.org/strassens-matrix-multiplication-algorithm-implementation/